Interoception in the Classroom: The Hidden Eighth SenseInteroception in the Classroom: The Hidden Eighth Sense: practical strategies for teachers

 Autism

-In the classroom, an autistic pupil might experience a physiological anxiety response (sweaty palms, increased heart rate, shallow breathing) before a change to the timetable but be unable to label the experience as anxiety.
+In the classroom, an autistic learner might have physical signs of anxiety before a timetable change.
+These include sweaty palms, fast heart rate, and shallow breathing.
+However, they may not be able to recognise this as anxiety.
 Instead, the feeling may be experienced as general discomfort, leading to avoidance behaviour or meltdown.
-Teaching this pupil to notice and name specific body signals ("My hands feel wet, my heart is going fast, this might be my body telling me I'm worried about what's happening next") provides a concrete pathway from sensation to strategy.
+Teaching this learner to notice and name specific body signals ("My hands feel wet, my heart is going fast, this might be my body telling me I'm worried about what's happening next") provides a concrete pathway from sensation to strategy.

 ADHD